The Justice Statement

 Every dispute differs in character, and you have to consider whether your dispute is suitable for mediation.
 Mediation may be effective in the following situations:

 The Small Claims Tribunals (SCT) were set up to provide a quick and inexpensive forum to resolve small claims, without the use of lawyers.
-In general, the SCT deals with claims that are less than $10,000.
-If you have filed a claim here, you will be asked to attend a mediation session in the SCT.
+If you have filed a claim through the Community Justice and Tribunals System (CJTS), you will be asked to attend a mediation session at the SCT.
 Please refer to www.statecourts.gov.sg (Filing a claim at the Small Claims Tribunals) for more information.
+Civil suits

 If you have filed a writ of summons or originating summons in the State Courts, or you have been served such a document by another person, you may consider the following: